High-speed Source-Device-Independent Quantum Random Number Generator on a Chip: Experimental implementation

 \section{Experimental implementation}

-A schematic representation of the experimental setup used to run the Semi-SDI QRNG protocol is presented in \textbf{Fig. (\ref{fig:setup})}.
-Since the photonic chip integrates almost everything necessary to implement the QRNG scheme, only a few external components are required.
+A schematic representation of the experimental setup used to run the heterodyne-based source-device independent QRNG protocol is presented in Fig. (\ref{fig:setup}).
+The LO is an external $1550~\si{\nano\meter}$ Distributed FeedBack (DFB) laser, whose power and polarization are controlled by a Polarization Controller (PC) and a Variable Optical Attenuator (VOA) before the injection of the former light into the photonic chip.

-Given the protocol independence about the input source, the vacuum state was injected into the system.
-Such a choice eases the experimental implementation as it can be obtained by blocking the device signal input port.
-As the photonic chip does not integrate the LO, the latter is externally provided by a $1550\si{\nano\meter}$ Distributed FeedBack (DFB) laser.
-Then, the LO polarization and intensity are controlled respectively by a Polarization Controller (PC) and a Variable Optical Attenuator (VOA).
 Subsequently, a Beam Splitter (BS) routes 1\% of the LO power to an optical Power-Meter (PM, Thorlabs PM100D with S122C) connected to a computer, while the remaining 99\% is sent to the heterodyne receiver.
-The power-meter and the VOA are only necessary during the calibration phase in which $H_\text{min} (X\vert E)$ is estimated before running the QRNG protocol.
-The PC, instead, is required to maximize the optical power coupled into the optical chip itself, given its sensitivity to polarization.
-The integrated device then performs a heterodyne measurement whose optical outputs are converted into RF signals with a bandwidth of $2.5\si{\giga\hertz}$.
-Each of these are, in order, filtered with an analog high-pass filter (cutoff frequency $48\si{\mega\hertz}$) to remove the low-frequency LO spectral noise, sampled at $25$GSps, digitized with an $8$-bit resolution Analog-to-Digital Converter (ADC) and sent to a computer to be digitally processed.
-The latter accounts for a pre-processing step that retains a portion of the measurements spectrum through sine-wave mixing, low-pass filtering and re-sampling to remove the correlation introduce by the former filter, as described in \cite{Avesani2018}, and the random extracting procedure.
+The power-meter and the VOA are required only during the calibration phase in which $H_\text{min} \left( X\vert E \right)$ is estimated.
+The PC, instead, is necessary to maximize the amount of optical power coupled into the PIC due to its sensitivity to polarization. {The integrated device then performs a heterodyne measurement on the incoming quantum state, yielding two pairs of RF differential signals with a bandwidth of $2.5~\si{\giga\hertz}$ each.
+To interface it with a single-ended RF chain and ADC, we kept one of the channels while terminating the other to $50~\si{\ohm}$. } Finally, these are filtered by an analog high-pass filter with a $48~\si{\mega\hertz}$ cutoff frequency to eliminate low-frequency spectral noise from the LO, sampled by an oscilloscope at a rate of $25~\si{GSps}$ with an $8\text{-bit}$ resolution per channel and transferred to a computer {off-line} for digital processing.
+The latter step accounts for a pre-processing procedure, based on \cite{Avesani2018}, that extracts the portion of the spectrum of the measurements for random number generation and random extraction.

-Before operating the QRNG, the pre-processing parameters and the receiver's phase-space $\delta_q, \, \delta_p$ must be established.
-According to the device's Power Spectral Densities (PSDs) and clearance, see \textbf{Fig.} (\ref{fig:PSD_Clearance}) for reference, the $400-1400\si{\mega\hertz}$ spectral window was selected.
+Before operating the QRNG, {the heterodyne receiver must be characterized and the pre-processing parameters defined}.